 \subsubsection{Multimodal adversarial attack.}

 Multimodal adversarial attack aims to trick a target MMLS by subtly altering its multimodal inputs.
-The objective function for multimodal adversarial attacks can be formulated as:
+The objective function for multimodal adversarial attacks can generally be formulated as~\cite{tian2021can}:

 where $\{x_i\}_{i=1}^n$ denotes the input composed of $n$ modalities, $\{x_i^{adv}\}_{i=1}^n$ are the generated adversarial samples, and $\epsilon_i$ is the perturbation budget for the $i$-th modality.
-The attacker optimizes $\mathcal{L}$ to induce model mispredictions within permissible budgets.
+The attacker optimizes $\mathcal{L}$ parameterized by $\theta$ to induce model mispredictions within permissible budgets.
 An effective multimodal adversarial attack needs to properly address the modality gap between multiple input data modalities. \cite{zhang2022towards} studies multimodal attacks on VLMs, discovering that launching unimodal attacks independently often fails.
-They then propose Co-Attack, which coordinates image and text attacks through a sequential strategy Another challenge lies in executing effective, downstream-agnostic attacks, especially within the prevalent 'pretrain-then-finetune' framework for MMLS, as designing specific attacks for each task a pre-trained encoder might tackle is impractical.
+They then propose Co-Attack, which coordinates image and text attacks through a sequential strategy Another challenge lies in executing effective, downstream-agnostic attacks, especially within the prevalent `pretrain-then-finetune' framework for MMLS, as designing specific attacks for a pre-trained encoder targeting each task is impractical.
 Pioneering work by \cite{zhou2023advclip} proposes a method for generating broadly applicable adversarial noise, ensuring adversarial samples' significant deviation from decision boundary in the feature space via a topology-deviation-based generative adversarial network.